karthikindia/wpwebinstaller/README.md

 5. Uploading the numerous WordPress files

 ## The New Way
-The WordPress Remote Installer aims to eliminate almost all of these steps, instead, installing WordPress would be as simple as:
+The WordPress Web Installer aims to eliminate almost all of these steps, instead, installing WordPress would be as simple as:

 1. Upload **wpwebinstaller.php**
-2. (Optional) Upload **wp-remote-plugins.txt** and/or **wp-remote-themes.txt**
+2. (Optional) Upload **wp-remote-plugins.txt** and/or **wp-themes.txt**
 3. Go to **http://yourserver.com/wpwebinstaller.php**

 The script then performs all the following for you: